Hospitality Resume: Example, Template & Writing Guide for 2026

 The format for this section is similar to the last section we worked on.
 Use a header to explain where you got a degree, what degree it was, and when it was completed.
 Other information only needs to be included if you wish for it to be.
 If you have some extra space on the resume, add information about challenging classes you took, your GPA, or other achievements that make you stand out.
 If you have certifications, add them here in the order they were acquired.

-Section #5: Skills
+Section #5: Skills to List in a Hospitality Resume

 Now we come to skills for a hospitality resume.
-The skills section is where you talk about the things you are capable of.
+The skills resume section is where you talk about the things you are capable of.
 However, you don’t want to put down just anything.
 Your hospitality skills for a resume should focus on keywords from the job description whenever possible.
 Everything from conflict resolution to communication skills can be a good choice for this section.

 Remember that even those who haven’t done hospitality jobs in the past can have hospitality resume skills to add.
 Other jobs, volunteer experiences, or life activities may have given you hotel skills for a resume.
 Those who are new to the industry may need to be creative when adding skills.
 However, unique skills can also be useful in some cases.